 You agree with the board member that the business does need a quick win for implementing appropriate security and data protection measures for personal and sensitive data, as 25th May 2018 is not too far off.
 However, you explain that the process can be complex and be challenging given the huge amounts of personal data such as email addresses, names, phone numbers, credit card details, and other sensitive information that may be stored across multiple data repositories, either onsite or in the cloud.

 As the conversation progresses, more board members join the impromptu discussion around the coffee machine.
 You mention that you already have a plan for a “quick win” which will help in mitigating GDPR risk.
 You explain that almost every day we hear or read about losses of personal data, whether it’s a malicious attack or an accidental loss, or emails being compromised.
 You state a well-known fact that 91% of cyberattacks start with a phishing email – something which the board members find unpalatable.
 This is when you mention that it’s no wonder one of the GDPR measures gaining traction with IT managers is implementing appropriate advanced email security protection.

 You enlighten the board further on the new rights for individuals, which limit the personal data organizations are able to collect and store under the GDPR.
-You clarify how the business can use powerful cloud based archives to provide rapid search capabilities to find, remove or transfer personal or sensitive data.
-You also make it clear that these solutions ensure uninterrupted access to live and historic email data in the event of a sudden email outage or planned downtime.
+You clarify how the business can use powerful cloud-based archives to provide rapid search capabilities to find, remove or transfer personal or sensitive data.
+You also make it clear that these solutions ensure uninterrupted access to live and historical email data in the event of a sudden email outage or planned downtime.

 Get all the latest news, tips and articles delivered right to your inbox